leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 One solution to this problem is “direct uploads."
 A direct upload is when the file is uploaded from the Client (browser) directly to S3.
 Direct uploading means it doesn’t matter what the Heroku dynos do because the file never touches Heroku.

-## How can we do this in Rails 6 and beyond?
+## How can you do this in Rails 6 and beyond?

 Active Storage was introduced as part of the Rails core in 6.1, and it is a good tool to use for direct uploading on Heroku.
 Let’s get started.

 If you have an existing Rails application that needs direct uploading, jump to Step 3 to get right to the Active Storage code.
-Otherwise, we’ll scaffold a basic application to get started.
+Otherwise, let's scaffold a basic application to get started.

 ### Step 1: